davidsp/playthis/README.md

 playthis
 ========

-A dead simple no-models backbone example to search and play videos from youtube.
+A dead simple backbone example to search and play videos from youtube.